 In the short term our car manufacturers will suffer a 10% tariff but so will EU manufacturers who export £49 billion to us compared to £13 billion of UK exports to them.
 A difference of £36 billion so the UK will be £3.6 billion better off from tariffs which it can compensate the car makers with.
 Germany exports 20% of its car production to the UK.
 It spends 1.31% on state aid.
 Britain spends 0.36% so that is not a very level playing field.
 The remaining tariffs are small and should not affect trade.

 The final hurdle keeping us apart is that the EU wants to demonstrate to its 27 members that there is no future in leaving the EU and seems determined to punish us for doing so.
 The EU began life as the EEC which was designed to keep European nations from going to war with each other.
-Now it wants to set up its own European army yet most EU countries can not even contribute their fair share (set at 2% of GDP) to NATO which has kept the peace in Europe since WW11.
+Now it wants to set up its own European army yet most EU countries can not even contribute their fair share (set at 2% of GDP) to NATO which has kept the peace in Europe since WWII.
 Britain contributes over 2% of GDP to NATO and the USA contributes 3.4%.
 Germany contributes only 1.38% of GDP yet is the biggest economy by far in the EU.

 12th December 2020